lhuang-pvamu/Parallel-Computing-Code/README.md

 # Parallel-Computing-Code
-It is a repository for the COMP 4073 Parallel Computing course at PVAMU.
+It is a repository for the Parallel Computing course at PVAMU.

 ## Prerequisites
 You need Linux or Mac OS to build and run these examples.